huzaifa786313/Otago-Polytechnic/Special-Topic/Lab3.md

 network 192.168.1.0 network 0.0.0.3 area 0
 ```

-Now change the default hostnames on Router1 and Router2, this is because when we create the crypto keys in the next step they require that the hostname be a different one from the default
+Now change the default hostnames on Router1 and Router2, this is because when we create the crypto keys in the next step, they require that the hostname be a different one from the default

 On R1
 ```